francesco-ficarola/cerberus/README.md

 ### What are the available options?

-By default Cerberus runs by using this values:
+By default Cerberus runs by using these values:

 * Total requests = 10000
 * Concurrent requests = 3000